Accessible Reading Resources

 Go to Site

-The Okanagan Regional Library partners with the Centre for Equitable Library Access (CELA) to provide additional accessible collections to customers with print disabilities and professionals who work with people with print disabilities in a format that works for them.
+The Okanagan Regional Library partners with the Centre for Equitable Library Access (CELA) to offer accessible collections for patrons with print disabilities and support for professionals who work with the print disabled community.
+CELA offers a growing collection of more than 700,000 items for all ages, including:

-• English and French with some other languages
+• English and French titles, with some additional languages

-• Bookshare, a US-based accessible online library for people with print disabilities.
+• Access to Bookshare, a United States-based accessible online library for people with print disabilities

 Who Can Sign Up